fe-sak/game-of-life/README.md

 ## About this project

 In 1970, mathematician John Conway created a cellular automaton named "Game of Life".
 It simulates the development of a life form on a 2d space grid.
+Each square represents a life, or as called by Conway, a cell.

-This webpage aims to recreate the Game of Life, allowing users to alter the initial state and watch the behavior of the system through time
+This webpage aims to recreate the Game of Life, allowing users to create an initial grid state and watch the behavior of the system through time

 ### Why?